Advanced Millimeter-Wave Radar System for Real-Time Multiple-Human Tracking and Fall Detection: System Design

 \subsection{Fall Detection}

+study, which lies solely on fall detection for individuals who require medical surveillance at home or hospital, excluded other postures considered in~\cite{yao2022fall, rezaei2023unobtrusive}, simplifying the task.
+This objective eliminates the necessity for neural networks to solve the problem.
+By avoiding computationally expensive algorithms like neural networks, which demand additional Graphic Processing Units (GPUs) and entail much higher computation costs and power consumption, our system becomes easily deployable on edge devices and low-power consumption platforms with embedded processors in the future for IoT applications.

-To determine the current status (standing, sitting, or lying on the ground) of a human target, we have predefined estimated portraits of position and shape for these three statuses.
-For example, if the target is standing, the centre height of the cluster representing this target is estimated at around 1 meter.
-Additionally, the cluster shape is modeled as a rectangle cuboid with its long side aligned with the z-axis.
-When the target is sitting, the centre height is estimated to be around 0.6 meters.
-If the target is lying on the ground, the centre height is approximately 0.2 meters, close to the ground level.
-In this case, the cluster shape is a rectangle cuboid with its short side on the z-axis.
+To determine the current status (walking, sitting, or lying on the ground) of a human target, we predefined estimated portraits of position and shape for these three statuses.
+For example, if the target is walking, the center height of the cluster representing this target is estimated at around 1 m.
+Additionally, the cluster shape is modeled as a rectangle cuboid with its long side aligned with the z axis.
+When the target is sitting, the center height is estimated to be around 0.6 m.
+If the target is lying on the ground, the center height is approximately 0.2 m, close to the ground level.
+In this case, the cluster shape is a rectangle cuboid with its short side on the z axis.
+To calculate the status probability, we update Equation (\ref{equ: Probability_4Component}) to Equation (\ref{equ: Probability_2Component}), as shown below:

-To calculate the status probability, We update Equation (\ref{equ: Probability_4Component}) to Equation (\ref{equ: Probability_2Component}). $E_{pos}$ and $E_{shape}$ represent the position and shape difference between the cluster and the predefined portraits.
-To balance these factors, we use proportion coefficients $[0.7, 0.3]$ in our experiment.
-Following this calculation, the status probability for each cluster assigned to the \textit{Obj\_Status Bin} in Section \ref{sec: Human Target Tracking} is computed.
-The cluster is then labeled with the status having the highest probability.
+$E_{pos}$ and $E_{shape}$ represent the position and shape difference between the cluster and the predefined portraits.
+To balance these factors, we used proportion coefficients $[0.7, 0.3]$ in our experiment.
+Following this calculation, the status probability for each cluster assigned to the \textit{Obj\_Status Bin} in Section \ref{subsec: Human Target Tracking} is computed.
+The cluster is then labeled with the status with the highest probability.

-To enhance the stability of the determined target status, we employ a blur process.
+To enhance the stability of the determined target status, we employed a blur process.
 This process prevents the status from being updated to a new state if there are not enough clusters indicating the new status.
-As illustrated in Fig.\ref{fig: Status_Blur_Process}, we use a sliding window of a certain length (20 in our experiment) along the stored clusters in each \textit{Obj\_Status Bin}.
+As illustrated in Figure~\ref{fig: Status_Blur_Process}, we use a sliding window of a certain length (20 frames in our experiment) along the stored clusters in each \textit{Obj\_Status Bin}.
 The target status is determined based on which status has the largest number of clusters within the sliding window.